China: Hainan, Pearl of the South China Sea

 “Five injured individuals are still hospitalized and two more people in critical condition to be rallied around in prayer,” an update the day after the incident said.

 Other media, citing official sources in the country, confirm that a total of 25 people died: one girl, 10 women, and 14 men.
 Among the dead were an American, a South African, and a Kenyan.
-The injured included people from Nigeria, Côte d’Ivoire, Cameroon, Switzerland, the UK, and Mali.
+The injured included people from Nigeria, Côte d’Ivoire, Cameroon, Switzerland, the U.K., and Mali.

 Local and international leaders of YWAM were trying to respond to the tragedy on the ground with details of repatriation, medical evacuation, family support, and funeral arrangements.